chadwhitacre/openpath/2024/history/index.md

 1. Safe for <b>developers</b> to read, run, modify, and contribute back to without undue compliance risk.
-1. Safe for <b>companies</b> to apply to their core products without risk to their business.
+1. Safe for <b>companies</b> to adopt for their core software products without risk to their business.

 At Sentry we have been applying what we are now calling Fair Source principles